sitamgithub-MSIT/capstone-project1/README.md

     - `model_training.py`: This file contains the code for model training, hyperparameter tuning, and performance evaluation.
   - `pipeline/`: This directory contains the code for the project's pipeline definition.
 Each pipeline is defined in a separate file.
 The pipelines are:
     - `train_pipeline.py`: This file should be used for pipeline training.
 Currently, it is empty and should be filled with the appropriate code.
     - `predict_pipeline.py`: This file contains the code for the prediction pipeline.
 It loads the serialized model and the data preprocessing objects and uses them to make predictions.
-Also, it contains custom data class for the prediction request.
+Also, it contains a custom data class for the prediction request.
   - `exception.py`: This file contains the custom exceptions for the project.
   - `logger.py`: This file contains the code for logging.
   - `utils.py`: This file contains the utility functions for the project.